flixlix/power-flow-card-plus/README.md

   - Display Individual power entities
   - Customize Individual entities's label, icon and color (Unit of measurement is on the To-Do List)
   - Fixed crooked lines [PR #4](https://github.com/flixlix/power-flow-card-plus/pull/4)
+  - Keep color of battery to grid line, even when not returning

 ## Goal/Scope